Parjoona/Parjoona/README.md

 My name is Pär Joona.
 I have a bachelor degree in E-business from Westerdals Oslo ACT.
-Currently I am working as a IT consultant at Netcompany.
+Currently I am working as a IT consultant at [ITVerket](https://www.itverket.no/).

 <a href="https://www.linkedin.com/in/p%C3%A4r-joona-63764216a">
   <img src="https://img.shields.io/badge/linkedin-0077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white"/>